Jeanvit/PySkinDetection/readme.md

 # Skin detection algorithm

-A quick research on the internet shows that the color segmentation is widely used for skin detection (specifically using both HSV and YCbCr colorspaces), mostly by the simplicity and performance.
-However, the variation of skin tones, illumination and quality is something that could drastically vary between images.
-For instance, [Kolkur et. al (2016)](https://arxiv.org/ftp/arxiv/papers/1708/1708.02694.pdf),  and [Sha et. al (2009)](https://www.researchgate.net/publication/221365117_Combinatorial_Color_Space_Models_for_Skin_Detection_in_Sub-continental_Human_Images) studied that kind of segmentation and discovered completely different optimal thresholds values.
-Because of that, I decided to search for another methods and found this paper written by [Saxen and Al-Hamadi (2014)](https://www.researchgate.net/publication/267642008_COLOR-BASED_SKIN_SEGMENTATION_AN_EVALUATION_OF_THE_STATE_OF_THE_ART) which shows that region based gives a better output for skin detection tasks.
+A quick research on the internet shows that the color segmentation is widely used for skin detection (specifically using HSV and YCbCr colorspaces), mostly by its simplicity and performance.
+However, the skin tones, illumination, and quality is something that could drastically vary between images.
+For instance, [Kolkur et. al (2016)](https://arxiv.org/ftp/arxiv/papers/1708/1708.02694.pdf),  and [Sha et. al (2009)](https://www.researchgate.net/publication/221365117_Combinatorial_Color_Space_Models_for_Skin_Detection_in_Sub-continental_Human_Images) studied that kind of skin segmentation and discovered completely different optimal thresholds values.

+I then decided to search for other methods and found this paper written by [Saxen and Al-Hamadi (2014)](https://www.researchgate.net/publication/267642008_COLOR-BASED_SKIN_SEGMENTATION_AN_EVALUATION_OF_THE_STATE_OF_THE_ART) which shows that region based gives a better output for skin detection tasks.

-I decided to mix the two methods: use the region growing method (Watershed) and a combination of HSV and YCbCr thresholds to find the binary input that Watershed algorithm needs.
+I decided to mix the two methods to see how they perform together: A region growing (Watershed) and a combination of HSV and YCbCr color segmentation.

 # How to use